fpco/cache-s3/README.md

 ```

-After you apply terrafom it will deploy all of the resource and print out the bucket name,
+After you apply terrafom it will deploy all of the resources and print out the bucket name,
 `access_key` and an encrypted version of the `secret_key`.
 In order to get clear text verision of it
 run: